dfrisinghelli/ai4ebv-website/content/authors/MZebisch/_index.md

 ---
 # Display name
 title: Marc Zebisch
+weight: 5

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Head of Institute of Earth Observation
+role: Head of Institute

 # Organizations/Affiliations
 organizations: